lgibelli/singularity-docs/container_recipes.rst

 in ``$SINGULARITY_ENVIRONMENT`` take precedence over those added via ``%environment``.
 Note that you won’t see these variables in the inspect output, as inspect only shows the contents added from ``%environment``.
-See `Environment and Metadata <https://singularity-userdoc.readthedocs.io/en/latest/environment_and_metadata.html>`_ for more information about the ``%labels`` and ``%environment`` sections.
+See :ref:`Environment and Metadata <environment-and-metadata>` for more information about the ``%labels`` and ``%environment`` sections.

 %post